Understanding Tax Withholding and Its Importance

 Considerations for Multiple Jobs or Spouses Working

-If you or your spouse has multiple jobs, coordinating withholding can be a complex process.
+If you or your spouse has multiple jobs, coordinating withholding can be complex.
 The IRS recommends using the estimator tool and following instructions carefully to avoid under- or over-withholding.

 Potential Benefits of Adjusting Withholding